-No, no more than you must anything else .
+No, not at all.
 But cotton is a good place to start for if no other reason, it has been tried and accepted by many.

 To say it is cheap is an understatement, VERY cheap for the amount you will need.